raulpzs/judicial-effect-on-legislation/replication/README.md

 Validation uses half the last printed token unit plus `1e-10`, with zero relative tolerance.
 All failures remain flagged; tolerances were not changed to achieve agreement.
 Probability agreement, normalization, and central finite-difference gradient checks have separate explicit limits in the report.
 The full Stata covariance is not printed, so only its logged diagonal SEs and coefficient confidence limits can be compared directly.

-Outputs include [predictions.csv](results/predictions.csv) (3,672 rows), [model_manifest.json](results/model_manifest.json), [validation report](results/VALIDATION_REPORT.md), coefficient and covariance exports, and [24 figure pairs](results/figures) indexed in [figure_index.csv](results/figure_index.csv).
+Outputs include [predictions.csv](results/predictions.csv) (3,672 rows), [model_manifest.json](results/model_manifest.json), [validation report](results/VALIDATION_REPORT.md), coefficient and covariance exports, and [24 PNG figures](results/figures) indexed in [figure_index.csv](results/figure_index.csv).
 Figures display all three outcomes, confidence bands, histogram/rug support, N, and validation status.
 No plots are selected by significance or pattern.

+The plotting script exports PNG only.
+Previously generated PDFs are preserved in `results/archive_pdf/`.